Currency

 ADDITIONAL INFORMATION

-- Not intended for children under 3 years of age, pregnant or breastfeeding women.
+- This product is not intended for children under 3 years of age, pregnant women, or breastfeeding women.

-- Not to be used as a substitute for a varied diet.
+- It should not be used as a substitute for a varied diet.

 - Store at room temperature, out of reach of small children.